helpwave/helpwave/products/impulse/README.md

 ## The idea

-The aim of helpwave impulse is to reduce the load on the health care sector by helping people to live a healthier lifestyle.
-This will reduce the occurrence of illness, which leads to a more sustainable population.
+The aim of helpwave impulse is to reduce the load on the health care sector by helping people to live a healthier lifestyle. this will reduce the burden of disease, which leads to increased public health.
 Healthier in this context means an improvement of the nutrition, fitness or mental health.

 ## The concept

 ### Understanding the individual needs

-A short Questionnaire should used to evaluate the needs of a healthier lifestyle for a user.
-This is import because each user has an individual lifestyle which creates the problem to choose the right task to great a healthier baseline.
-The Questions should evaluate the needs in the dimension’s nutrition, fitness and mental health.
-A user should not be encouraged to appropriate bad behaviour related to their lifestyle with this app.
+A short Questionnaire is used to evaluate the needs of a healthier lifestyle for a user.
+This is important because each user has an individual lifestyle which creates the problem to choose the right task to increase personal health.
+The Questions should evaluate the needs in the dimensions nutrition, fitness and mental health.
+A user should not be encouraged to pick up unhealthy behaviour related to their lifestyle with this app.

 In the following context this information is referred to as lifestyle profile of a user.